gardener/gardener/docs/usage/service-account-manager.md

 ## Actions

-Once given the `serviceaccountmanager` role, a user can create/update/delete `ServiceAccount`s in the project namespace.
+Once assigned the `serviceaccountmanager` role, a user can create/update/delete `ServiceAccount`s in the project namespace.

 ### Create a Service Account
  In order to create a `ServiceAccount` named "robot-user", run the following `kubectl` command: